Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

 - Jail time of up to six months

-A weapons charges lawyer in Los Angeles can help you if you’re accused of an infraction or a misdemeanor.
+A weapons charges attorney in Los Angeles can help you if you’re accused of an infraction or a misdemeanor.
 The Simmrin Law Group understands how to handle these charges and knows which defense will work best in your case.

-Charges Similar to the Possession of a Stun Gun
+Charges Similar to the Possession of a Stun Gun or Taser

-There are many other laws used to regulate weapon ownership in the state of California.
-Many weapons are “generally prohibited” in California.
-This means that the state restricts ownership of these weapons for all but a few people.
-Examples of these weapons include:
+There are many other laws regulating weapon ownership in California.
+Many weapons are “generally prohibited” in California, which means that the state restricts their ownership to all but a few people.

 - Wallet guns